derekTurner/Javascript-Games_Fund-23/Block_3/section_1e_node/firstBabylon.md

 node ➜ /workspaces/babylonJSdev/babylonProj (main) $
 ```

-How install the files required by package.json in the project folder.
+Now install the files required by package.json in the project folder.

 >npm install

+To run the project on the vite development server:

+> npm run dev

 View in browser: